 .

 As all the options that you can specify in such a configuration file have already been explained in the section Configuration via agent bakery, only a list and reference follows here.
-Please refer to the above section for an explanation.
+Refer to the above section for an explanation.

 Regular expression for logfile filtering |